February 2022 | Nextworks

 From any computer on a network behind SecurityEdge, try the following.

 Hmm, how did that resolve?!?!
 Comcast hijacked the DNS.
-So good luck using your own DNS from your firewall or AD server.
+So good luck using your own DNS from your firewall.

 What we should see it this: